bomonike/bomonike.github.io/odoo.md

 B. On-premises on machines you build and maintain.
 For experimentation with add-ons.

+   We use Debian (instead of Ubuntu or Red Hat)

    * <a href="#DebianLinuxInstall">On a local Linux Debian machine running odoo installed directly</a>
    * <a href="#DebianLinuxDocker">On a local Linux Debian machine running Odoo in a Docker image</a>
    * <a href="#DebianLinuxVMware">On a local Linux Debian machine running a VMWare image using VMWare on Linux</a>